Alina-ps/goit-react-hw-08/README.md

 # My Contacts App

-The Contacts App is a comprehensive web application designed for managing contacts.
-It offers functionalities such as adding, updating, and deleting contacts, with a user-friendly interface.
-The application is built with modern web technologies to provide a responsive and dynamic experience.
+This application allows users to manage their contacts, providing features for adding, updating, and deleting contacts.
+It includes user authentication and utilizes Redux for state management with persistence, ensuring a consistent user experience.

 ## Features